-The Mastercard Foundation’s savings portfolio addresses the overarching challenge of financial exclusion of low-income customers, with a focus on formal and informal savings.
-These approaches evolved from an earlier focus on optimizing savings groups facilitation models, to supporting savings group linkage.
-Currently, the focus is on testing and proving scalable business models on the supply side.
+The Mastercard Foundation’s savings portfolio addressed the overarching challenge of financial exclusion of low-income customers, with a focus on formal and informal savings.
+These approaches evolved from an earlier focus on optimizing savings groups facilitation models, to supporting savings group linkage to a later focus on testing and proving scalable business models on the supply side.

-At the sector level, Itad developed and now curates the online Savings Evidence Map.
+At the sector level, we developed the online Savings Evidence Map.
 This enables practitioners, researchers and policymakers to find existing evidence, see how the evidence is clustered as well as identify existing gaps.
-The Learning Lab also hosts webinars, supports the SEEP led Savings Group conferences and facilitates local stakeholder events convened around particular topics of interest of challenge to the sector.
+The Learning Lab also hosted webinars, supported the SEEP led Savings Group conferences and facilitated local stakeholder events convened around particular topics of interest of challenge to the sector.

 Check out SLL’s resources below and keep an eye on this page for more to come.